gmclapp/Actinium-Growth-Curves/README.md

 # Actinium-Growth-Curves
 Irradiation calculations for actinium growth curves.
-Ongoing edits by myself and @gmclapp
+Ongoing edits by Glenn Clapp

-The main script in this repository is the **Ac_growth.py** The other three necessary files are:
+The main script in this repository is the **Ac_growth_GUI.py** The other necessary files are:
- - Schedule.csv
- - Target measurements.csv
+- A *.csv file containing the irradiation data
- - Ac_growth_meta.txt
+- Ac_growth.py

-This set of programs is intended to help aide in the planning and execution of hitting R&D & production milestones by providing a way for operators to input irradiation data and run a report that generates a graph showing the prediction for the current production run.
+This set of programs is intended to help aide in the planning and execution actinium production campaigns by providing a way for operators to log irradiation data and run a report that generates a graph showing the prediction for the specified time frame.

-It is also desirable to eventually be able to use this tool to plan production runs for either a required amount of actinium, or to determine production yield for a run of a specified time.

 # Dependencies
 - Datetime